-A preferred concept design has been developed through a comprehensive community and stakeholder engagement process conducted by South Metro Connect.
+A preferred concept design for the Roe Highway Extension was developed through a comprehensive community and stakeholder engagement process conducted by South Metro Connect.

-Visit the South Metro Connect website to view the preferred concept design.
+Visit the South Metro Connect website to view the preferred concept design referred for environmental approval.

 The highest levels of community and stakeholder engagement will continue to be maintained for the remainder of the project development phase to ensure sustainable outcomes are achieved through strong collaborative relationships.